 Pillowcase Bag

 This one is a Martha Stewart idea.
-The tutorial doesn't give a lot of details so let me know if you have questio
+The tutorial doesn't give a lot of details so let me know if you have questions.

 Find the project here.